thepredictionlabllc/oradell_reports/index.md

 image: /assets/images/PANO_20180911_101726.jpg
 ---
 ## Bloom Forecast Mar 15-22
 Our models suggest that in the next week lake conditions will most likely stay clear of harmful algae.
-See our most recent blog post for more information about lake water data, and where we are in the season.
 <figure style="width: 1000px" class="align-center">
   <img src="{{ site.url }}/assets/images/03152019/Fig_prediction.jpg" alt="">
   <figcaption>Probability of occurance (%) of different algal concentrations (left) and whether a toxin will be present in the water (right).</figcaption>